risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 - v2.13.1 (2026-??-??):
     - PRA32-U2/M: Enable polyphonic mode for Basic Channel + 0 (Main Synth)
         - Sub Synths are processed only if Main Synth is in monophonic modes
+    - PRA32-U2/M: Change the default programs from #4-7 to #0-3
     - Reduce CPU usage in monophonic modes
     - Improve customizability
     - Tested with Arduino-Pico version 5.6.0